 In November 2008, Genworth Financial's Board of Directors suspended the payment of dividends to its shareholders indefinitely.
 In 2022, Genworth Financial's Board of Directors approved a new share repurchase program.
 Any amounts used for the purpose of returning capital to Genworth Financial's shareholders, including share repurchases or dividends if a new dividend policy is ultimately approved, will be dependent on many factors.
-These factors will include, in addition to any other factors that may arise in the future, the receipt of dividends and/or other returns of capital from Enact Holdings, Genworth's operating results and financial condition, the capital requirements of our subsidiaries, legal requirements, regulatory constraints, debt obligations of Genworth Financial's Board of Directors deems relevant.
+These factors will include, in addition to any other factors that may arise in the future, the receipt of dividends and/or other returns of capital from Enact Holdings, Genworth's operating results and financial condition, the capital requirements of our subsidiaries, legal requirements, regulatory constraints, debt obligations of Genworth Holdings and Enact Holdings, our credit and financial strength ratings, the capital needs of our subsidiaries for future growth and other factors Genworth Financial's Board of Directors deems relevant.
 In addition, we cannot assure you when, whether or at what level we will resume paying dividends on Genworth Financial's common stock.